bright/new-www/content/faqs/iot-development-5.md

 ---
 layout: faqs
 faqs_id: Do you provide AWS IoT services?
-name: iot development 6
+name: Do you provide AWS IoT Services as an IoT solutions company? iot development 6
 slug: do-you-provide-aws-iot-services
-question: Do you provide AWS IoT services?
+question: Do you provide AWS IoT Services as an IoT solutions company?
 answer: Yes!
 As an **Internet of Things service provider**, we have extensive experience developing IoT projects on **AWS IoT cloud services**.
 Our expertise includes **IoT device development**, **IoT integration services**,